 1. Service Area Economy, Environment & Culture - Culture, Tourism & Venues 2.
 Proposal No. 22 3.
 Head of Service Howard Barden What is the proposal?
 Use the savings proposal wording and more detail if nee eded 4.
-Budget Proposal Stop the work of Visitor Services, including answering all visitor enquiries made by phone and email, of the VisitBrighton volunteer Greeter Scheme, the City Champions Scheme and loss of 14 official Visit Information Points across the city.
+Budget Proposal Stop the work of Visitor Services, including answering all visitor enquiries made by phone and email, cessation of the VisitBrighton volunteer Greeter Scheme, the City Champions Scheme and loss of 14 official Visitor Information Points across the city.
 5. Summary of impacts Highlight the most significant disproportionate impacts on groups Stopping the work of Visitor Services, would mean: •Closure of 14 official Visitor Information Points (VIPs) across the city. •Loss of service responding to visitor enquiries made by telephone and email. •Loss of the VisitBrighton volunteer Greeter Scheme. •Loss of the VisitBrighton City Champions Programme.
 The impacts will be on both residents and visitors to the city in terms of contact, signposting and information giving.
 Brighton & Hove welcomes 12.37 million visitors, of which 1.67 million usually stay overnight.
 The Visitor Economy is worth just under £1billion (£976.4m) in economic benefit and supports more than 24,000 jobs in the city, which equates to 17.5% of all employee jobs in Brighton & Hove. (source: Economic Impact of Tourism 2019) Some of the key impacts will be: • Potential negative impact on the economic value of the Visitor economy with the loss of business and leisure tourism.

-information of related to acc English) Loss of confine Reputational economy. • order to facilitate their trip, which can often be ternational visitors whose first language is not d in tourism and VisitBrighton partners.
-Brighton & Hove are devaluing the visitor and Visitor Services - a separate analysis of 6.
-Assess level of impact Medium - 3 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
+Loss of access to visitor information for residents and visitors who are unable to navigate digital information or who have specific information requests in order to facilitate their trip, which can often be related to accessibility (older people, disabled people, international visitors whose first language is not English) Loss of connectivity within the City's businesses engaged in tourism and VisitBrighton partners.
+Reputational issues, as this would send a message that Brighton & Hove are devaluing the visitor economy.
+This proposal will also have an impact on staff currently operating Visitor Services - a separate analysis of staffing impacts will be undertaken in relation to budget proposals.
+6. Assess level of impact Medium - 3 What actions are planned to reduce/avoid negative impacts and increase positive impacts?
 7. Key actions to reduce negative impacts None.
 Accessibility support and promotion would be left solely to the businesses and attractions.
 8. Identify disproporti onate impacts Different Groups to be included in assessment Possible disproportionate impact on group/s?
 Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.